-In cases where applying a segmentation model or using the Segment button in the Labeling Tools panel yields unsatisfactory results, you may want to train a model by annotating only target structures in single or multiple fields of view.
+When applying a segmentation model or using the Segment button in the Labeling Tools panel produces unsatisfactory results, you may want to train a model by annotating only the target structures in single or multiple fields of view.
 In this case, all unlabeled pixels are assigned as background.